Radix Sort Algorithm in Data Structure

 int count[limit] = {0};

-// Calculating the count of each integers
+// Calculating the count of each integer

 for (int j = 0; j < size; j++) count[(arr[j] / position) % 10]++;